Naom-Roads/pokedex-app/README.md

 # pokedex-app

+# Welcome to the Pokedex

-Displays list of Pokemon with information on each of them.
+Displays list of Pokemon with the following:

+1. Name
+2. Description
+3. Type
+4. Special Power